PagerDuty/incident-response-docs/docs/crisis/terms.md

 hero: assets/img/headers/obama_phone.jpg
 ---

-The following list of terms will help you navigate the rest of this document.
+The following list of terms will help you navigate the Crisis Response section of this document.
+You'll find some terms mirror those used in incident response, while some will have slightly different definitions.

 - **Crisis** - an extraordinary event or situation that serves as an existential threat to people, the operational environment, assets or reputation requiring a strategic, adaptive and timely organizational response
 - **Crisis Management** - coordinated activities to lead, direct and control an organization with regards to its response to a crisis